MihaiValentinGeorgescu/Small-Workflow/README.md

 # Small-Workflow
-Small devops project to showcase a  workflow
+Small devops project to showc ase a  workflow